-The Portfolio's investment strategy is to seek capital appreciation by investing principally in the equity securities of European smaller companies, that at the time of purchase are not represented in the top 300 companies in the FTSE World Europe Index.
+The Portfolio's investment strategy is to seek capital appreciation by investing principally in the equity securities of European Smaller Companies.
 The Portfolio is actively managed in reference to the MSCI Europe Small Cap Index.
 The index is broadly representative of the companies in which the Portfolio invests, and provides a suitable target benchmark against which Portfolio performance will be measured and evaluated over time.
 The index is not designed to specifically consider environmental or social characteristics.
-The Sub-Advisor has discretion to select investments with weightings different to the index, and that are not in the index, and the Portfolio may display significant divergence from the index.
+The Investment Manager has discretion to select investments with weightings different to the index, and that are not in the index, and the Portfolio may display significant divergence from the index.

-The Portfolio aims to compare favourably with the MSCI Europe Small Cap Index over rolling 12-month periods, using the ESG Materiality Rating Model (the "Model").
+The Portfolio aims to compare favourably with the MSCI Europe Small Cap Index over rolling 12month periods, using the ESG Materiality Rating Model (the "Model").